rkoval/alfred-aws-console-services-workflow/README.md

 - Open the downloaded file in Finder

 ## Usage
 To use, activate Alfred and type in `aws`.
 From there, type to query any of the services offered on the AWS homepage dashboard.
-You can hit `Tab` to populate service sections, if they exist (for example, navigate to the "Security Groups" section within the "EC2" service).
+You can hit `Tab` to populate sub-services, if they exist (for example, navigate to "Security Groups" within the "EC2" service).
 At any time, hit `Enter` to navigate to your result or `Cmd+Enter` to copy the URL to clipboard.

 *Note that you must be logged in for the page to open directly to your service*.
 Your region will automatically be populated to the default tied to your account.
-See [this config file](console-services.yml) for the full list of supported services and their sections.
+See [this config file](console-services.yml) for the full list of supported services and their sub-services.

 ## Contributing

 ![build](https://github.com/rkoval/alfred-aws-console-services-workflow/workflows/build/badge.svg)

-### Adding services or service sections
+### Adding services or sub-services

-If you're just wanting to add/modify/remove services or service sections, you shouldn't need to make changes to any of the go files.
+If you're just wanting to add/modify/remove services or sub-services, you shouldn't need to make changes to any of the go files.
 You can simply update [the .yml config file](console-services.yml) with your modifications.
 This file is used by the executable to populate entries in Alfred (for a list of valid properties, see [the models file](core/aws_service.go))

 You can then simply submit a pull request with your changes to the .yml file for it to be reviewed and accepted.